Chart Color Schemes

 Glen Waverley - East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified a total of 27 projects that are expected to impact the area significantly.
-Among these key projects are: 15-17 Marriott Parade Townhouse Development, 855-869 Ferntree Gully Road Townhouse Development, Luna Glen Waverley, and 2-4 Kingsway Mixed-Use Development.
-The following list provides details on those likely to be most relevant.
+AreaSearch has identified a total of 28 projects that are expected to impact the area significantly due to their influence on local infrastructure, major projects, and planning initiatives.
+Among these key projects are the 15-17 Marriott Parade Townhouse Development, the 855-869 Ferntree Gully Road Townhouse Development, Luna Glen Waverley, and the 2-4 Kingsway Mixed-Use Development.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.